keyaloding/topsy-turvy/README.md

 # Topsy-Turvy

-Note: The game logic currently uses C, but I am in the process of switching to a C++ implementation.
+Note: The game logic currently uses C, but I am in the process of switching to a C++ implementation by converting structs to classes and switching the testing framework.

 ## Rules